 Both England and Netherlands have won the World Cup of Darts on four occasions, more than any other nation.

-However, after the pair’s early successes in which they shared the first eight tournaments between them, neither country has won any of the last three editions.
+However, after the pair’s early successes in which they shared the first eight tournaments between them, neither country has won any of the last four editions.

 England have reached six finals, while the Netherlands have managed to make five.
-Scotland are next on the list of most successful nations with four finals appearances and two victories.
+Scotland are next on the list of most successful nations with five finals appearances and two victories.

-Heta and Whitlock defeated Wales in Frankfurt last year and Scottish duo Peter Wright and John Henderson took home the trophy after beating Austria 3-1 in the 2021 final.
+Heta and Whitlock defeated Wales in Frankfurtin 2022 and Scottish duo Peter Wright and John Henderson took home the trophy after beating Austria 3-1 in the 2021 final.

-The only other side to win the World Cup of Darts were last year’s beaten finalists Wales, when Gerwyn Price and Jonny Clayton got the better of England in 2020.
+The only other side to win the World Cup of Darts are Wales, for whom Gerwyn Price and Jonny Clayton got the better of England in 2020, before repeating their heroics against Peter Wright and Gary Anderson in 2023.

 The top four nations based on combined Order of Merit rankings will be seeded to the second round, while the next twelve nations will be seeded in the group stage.